 Our facilities are also subject to periodic customer and regulatory audits to ensure compliance with regulatory requirements as well as ISO and Good Manufacturing Process (GMP) standards.

 Grace monitors material environmental aspects of its global operations.
 We use reporting frameworks to disclose pertinent environmental information to our stakeholders.
-Grace participates in the CDP (formerly Carbon Disclosure Project) assessment on Climate Change and Water Security, one of the highest quality ESG reporting frameworks currently available.
+Grace participates in the CDP (formerly Carbon Disclosure Project) assessment on Climate Change and Water Security.

 Grace has a fully integrated enterprise wide hazard and risk assessment process.
 The process assesses business continuity risks such as key sites or systems being compromised or failing due to any number of potential initiating events.
 This process covers all manner of causes, including those arising from severe weather events, product safety, and evolving regulations that might impact market acceptance.
 Our risk assessment process includes the evaluation of emerging regulations, technological trends including the transition to a lower carbon future and acute physical risks such as extreme weather events and heat stress.
 All of these are evaluated as potential hazards and ranked in conjunction with all other risks.
 As part of its Responsible Care Management System, Grace regularly determines the environmental aspects of its activities, products, and services and their associated environmental impacts that are relevant to the organization.
 This includes but is not limited to its current and planned operations, and any abnormal conditions that may arise as a result of impacts directly related to climate change.
 Risks are communicated to the Senior Vice President of Government Relations and Environment, Health and Safety (C-suite level position) and relevant impacted stakeholders.
 All risks are ranked based on the total risk score.
 The company has begun developing a process for the incorporation of specific climate related risks into its 2020 enterprise wide hazard and risk assessment.